Faculty and Staff

 above@councilforrelationships.org

-Ethics
+Instructor: Ethics

 Alexis Bové is a staff therapist at Council for Relationships.
 Alexis attended Georgetown University for her undergraduate studies, received her M.S. in Clinical Psychology from Drexel University, and her law degree from Villanova University School of Law.
-She completed her Post-Graduate Certificate in Marriage and Family Therapy from Council for Relationships in 2019.
+She completed her Post-Graduate Marriage and Family Therapy Certificate from Council for Relationships in 2019.
 Alexis is a compassionate, empathic, and engaging therapist whose approach is collaborative and supportive while challenging clients to meet their therapeutic goals.
-She believes in the importance of fostering a safe, secure environment in which clients feel comfortable sharing their vulnerabilities.
-Alexis takes a systemic approach to her work with individuals, couples, and families, addressing the complexities that arise in families of origin and other intimate relationships, in order to nurture clients’ change and growth as individuals and within their relationships.
+She believes in the importance of fostering a safe, secure environment where clients feel comfortable sharing their vulnerabilities.
+Alexis takes a systemic approach to her work with individuals, couples, and families, addressing the complexities that arise in families of origin and other intimate relationships in order to nurture clients’ change and growth as individuals and within their relationships.
 In her clinical practice, Alexis uses an integrative approach, meeting clients where they are and employing tremendous creativity to address the different issues that each client presents.

 Rabbi Julie Greenberg, LMFT

-Systems Theory and Couples Therapy; Diversity, Social Justice, and the Practice of Family Therapy
+Instructor: Systems Theory and Couples Therapy; Diversity, Social Justice, and the Practice of Family Therapy

-Bea Hollander-Goldfein, PhD, LMFT
+Bea Hollander-Goldfein, PhD, LMFT, CCTP, APIT

 (215) 382-6680 ext.
 3118